San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

 My daughter loves to collect rocks, to form all kinds of shapes – heart.

-Kids love to show you things they find on the beach.
+35. Kids love to show you the things they find on the beach.

 See if you find something interesting on the beach that kids find interesting and can hold.
-Sea-shells in the hands of the baby are a fun way to connect with them.
+Sea-shells in the hands of the baby is a fun way to connect with them.

-Pay close attention for them not to grab protected animals.
+Pay close attention to them not to grab protected animals.

 It’s up to the people you photograph, but barefoot is just natural – and it feels good.